RUBi-ZA/MODE-TASK/docs/source/pca_tut.rst

 **2. Create a working directory**

-First create a directory for all the MODE-TASK scripts using the Linux command:
+First, create a directory for all the MODE-TASK scripts using the Linux command:

  ::